JumboCode/TUTV/server/fixture/README.md

 file by running the python script `generate_fixtures.py`.
 If you need to change the django models and require a different format for the fixtures, modify and rerun this script to produce a valid fixture file.

+## Squashing Migrations
+If there are too many migration files and you want to clean them up, you can use the `squashmigrations` command.
+For example, you can do `./manage.py squashmigrations api <highest migration ID>`.